Submissions currently closed

 Submission guidelines

 We only accept one submission per writer, with the exception of poetry.
 We will accept three stand-alone poems per writer, or one collection comprising up to four poems.
-Please only submit new work that has not been published before.

 Submissions will only be accepted via the Writers SA Submittable page.
 Before submitting, please read the full submission guidelines found there, which include additional information about what we’re looking for, terms for commissioning, and detail on the formats.